AndreyKedo/l10n_decompose/README.md

-# l10n-decompose

-This CLI generate decomposed localization by different directories for each feature.
+CLI for generating localization spread across different directories.

 For example, if you have a function called `auth`, you would create a directory called `l10n` within the `auth` directory and add the .arb localization files.
-Create a configuration file `l10n-decompose.yaml`.
+Create a configuration file `l10n-decompose.yaml` and run command `dart run l10n_decompose`.

 ```yaml
 # Required